WenboJing1998/Multivariate-RE-EM-tree/README.md

 # Multivariate-RE-EM-tree
-Multivariate-RE-EM-tree is a regression tree method for longitudinal and clustered Data with multivariate responses.
+Multivariate-RE-EM-tree is a regression tree method for longitudinal and clustered data with multivariate responses.